 I've already been accepted, and I want to enroll at Whitworth.
 What do I need to do?

 Congratulations – we're so glad you're coming to Whitworth!
 A $350 enrollment deposit reserves your place in the entering freshman class and will prompt housing information to be sent to you.

 The enrollment deposit includes a $200 tuition deposit, a $100 housing deposit, and a $50 matriculation fee.

-Since the deposit is fully refundable until May 1, we recommend that you submit your deposit as soon as possible, even if you're not completely sure you'll attend Whitworth, to ensure priority housing and class registration.
+Since the deposit is fully refundable until May 1, if you are seriously considering Whitworth we recommend that you submit your deposit as soon as possible to ensure priority housing and class registration.

 You may submit your deposit online at Whitworth Enrollment Deposit.
 This online form allows you to pay your deposit via a secure website by credit card or electronic check.
-You will need your student ID number, which is located in your acceptance packet.
-If you do not remember your student ID# please call the Admissions Office at 800.533.4668.
+You will need your student I.D. number, which is located in your acceptance packet.
+If you do not remember your student I.D. number please call the admissions office at 800.533.4668.

-What academic scholarships are available to incoming freshmen?
+Are there academic scholarships available to incoming freshmen?

-Incoming freshmen enrolled at Whitworth full time will automatically receive the highest Academic Scholarship for which they qualify, based on designated GPA and SAT/ACT test scores.
+Incoming freshmen enrolled at Whitworth full time will automatically receive the highest Academic Scholarship for which they qualify, based on cumulative, weighted high school GPAs and SAT/ACT test scores.
+If a weighted GPA is not avalable on a student's high school transcript, Whitworth will weight all honors, AP and IB classes on a 4.5 scale.
 Whitworth will renew the academic scholarship each year a student is enrolled full time and maintains satisfactory academic progress.